LaraKarim/Health_Care_App/README.md

 ## Technologies Used:
 Flutter: For building the mobile application.

 Firebase Authentication: For user authentication.

 Firebase Firestore: For storing user data.

 Dart: Programming language for Flutter.

+### For visualization you can check the Screenshots.pdf file or the video named TestApp